 What are the typical dosages of Victoza?

-The dosing guide below describes dosages that are commonly used or recommended.
-But be sure to take the dosage your doctor prescribes for you.
+The dosing guide below describes dosages that are commonly used or recommended for adults.* But be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 You’ll use a prefilled pen to inject Victoza under your skin.
 The dosing frequency of Victoza is once per day.
-You can inject it under the skin of your belly, upper arms, or thighs.
+You can inject it under the skin of your abdomen, upper arms, or thighs.
+(For more information, see the “How is Victoza used?” section below.)

 The usual starting dosage of Victoza is 0.6 mg once per day.
 After 1 week of treatment, your doctor will increase your dosage to 1.2 mg once per day.

-After at least 1 more week of treatment, your doctor may recheck your blood sugar levels.
-If they’re still high, your doctor may increase your dosage of Victoza to 1.8 mg.
+After at least 1 more week of treatment, your doctor will likely recheck your blood sugar levels.
+If they’re still high, your doctor may increase your dosage of Victoza to 1.8 mg once per day.

-The maximum dose of Victoza is 1.8 mg.
+The maximum daily dose of Victoza is 1.8 mg.

 Is Victoza used long term?